 May 30, 2012

-Heidi Holmquist, '09, a former member of the Pacific McGeorge Mock Trial Competition Team, played a major role in winning a defense verdict in a murder trial on May 1, 2012, in Humboldt County Superior Court.
+Heidi Holmquist, '09, a former member of the McGeorge Mock Trial Competition Team, played a major role in winning a defense verdict in a murder trial on May 1, 2012, in Humboldt County Superior Court.

 Holmquist, who has worked at the Humboldt County Public Defender's Office since 2010, was co-counsel for Joseph Eugene Miller, 43, charged in the April 2002 stabbing death of a Eureka woman.
 Miller was arrested in May 2011 and spent almost a year in jail awaiting trial.
 The jury took less than three hours in deliberations before acquitting Miller, who had been connected to the crime through DNA evidence.